junaid1460/v8-perf/compiler.md

 [read](https://v8project.blogspot.com/2018/02/v8-release-65.html)

-- occured when optimized code deoptimized and there was _no way to learn what went wrong_
+- occurred when optimized code deoptimized and there was _no way to learn what went wrong_
 - one cause was altering the shape of the array in the callback function of a second order array builtin, i.e. by changing it's length
 - TurboFan kept trying to optimized and gave up after ~30 attempts